 My writing has been published widely in Australian newspapers and magazines.
 I’ve also written feature articles, blogs and discussion papers for organisations such as The Australian Breastfeeding Association and The Starlight Children’s Foundation.

-I have a PhD in social work from The University of Melbourne, and one of my passions is turning complex information into engaging and interesting content.
+I have a PhD in social work from The University of Melbourne.
+One of my passions is turning complex information into engaging and interesting content.
 I also worked for 10 years as a social worker in early childhood intervention.

 Following is a link to samples of my feature writing: www.lindyalexander.net/portfolio